pegros/PEG_LIST/help/sfpegActionBarCmp.md

 ]
 ```

-For buttons, at least “*iconName*” or “*label*” should be specified, whereas for menu items, “*label*“ is mandatory and ”“*iconName*” optional.
+For buttons, at least _iconName_ or _label_ should be specified, whereas for menu items, _label_ is mandatory and _iconName_ optional.

 Multiple other display properties are available:

-*  “*variant*” to change the display style (see [lightning-button](https://developer.salesforce.com/docs/component-library/bundle/lightning-button/specification) for possible values).
+*  _variant_ to change the display style (see [lightning-button](https://developer.salesforce.com/docs/component-library/bundle/lightning-button/specification) for possible values).
-* “*iconPosition*” to set the icon on the left or right of the label
+* _iconPosition_ to set the icon on the left or right of the label
-* “*iconSize*” to act on the button icon size (see [lightning-button-icon](https://developer.salesforce.com/docs/component-library/bundle/lightning-button-icon/specification) or[button-menu](https://developer.salesforce.com/docs/component-library/bundle/lightning-button-menu/specification) for info)
+* _iconSize_ to act on the button icon size (see [lightning-button-icon](https://developer.salesforce.com/docs/component-library/bundle/lightning-button-icon/specification) or [button-menu](https://developer.salesforce.com/docs/component-library/bundle/lightning-button-menu/specification) for info)

-It is also possible to dynamically activate/disable buttons and menu items via the “*disabled*” property, e.g. leveraging current user’s custom permissions via custom formula fields on the “User” object.
+It is also possible to dynamically activate/disable buttons and menu items via the _disabled_ property, e.g. leveraging current user’s custom permissions via custom formula fields on the _User_ object.
 ```
 [
     {